rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Introduction

-In this exercise, you will implement production-ready GitOps principles using ArgoCD for automated deployment management.
-You'll establish declarative deployment workflows that integrate with your monitoring infrastructure from Exercises 4-5, implement deployment safety gates based on SLO compliance, and establish automated rollback capabilities that minimize Mean Time to Resolution (MTTR).
+In this exercise, you will implement GitOps deployment management using ArgoCD to automate Kubernetes deployments through declarative configuration.
+You'll learn how to use Git repositories as the single source of truth for application deployment state, configure ArgoCD to continuously synchronize cluster state with Git, and manage application lifecycles through GitOps workflows.

-This exercise demonstrates how modern SRE teams manage deployments with reliability, traceability, and minimal human intervention while maintaining service availability through automated validation and recovery procedures.
+This exercise demonstrates how modern DevOps teams manage deployments with reliability, traceability, and automation while maintaining complete visibility into application state and deployment history.

 ---